-When it comes to the environment, the process is pretty simple of just two steps, i.e. create and consume.
+When it comes to the environment, the process is pretty simple with just two steps, i.e. create and consume.

 Nature provides something to us, the living beings consume them and then we ourselves create something new which just repeats the cycle in a never-ending loop.